War of the Lombards

 The War of the Lombards (1228-1243) was a civil war in the Kingdom of Jerusalem and the Kingdom of Cyprus between the "Lombards" (also called the imperialists), the representatives of the Emperor Frederick II, largely from Lombardy, and the Eastern aristocracy led first by the Ibelins and then by the Montforts.
-The war was provoked by Frederick's attempt to control the regency for his young son, Conrad II of Jerusalem.
+The war was provoked by Frederick's attempt to control the regency for his son, Conrad II of Jerusalem.
 Frederick and Conrad represented the Hohenstaufen dynasty.

 Origins

 Emperor Frederick II had been king of Jerusalem in right of his wife Isabella II until her death in 1228.
-He claimed the suzerainty over Cyprus on the basis of King Aimery's oath of fealty to Emperor Henry VI.
-In 1228 Frederick arrived first in Cyprus, where he antagonised the nobles, and then in the Kingdom of Jerusalem, where he stayed until 1229, leaving in humiliating circumstances after having produced an anti-imperial reaction in the people.
-In 1231 he sent Riccardo Filangieri as his marshal.
+He claimed suzerainty over Cyprus on the basis of King Aimery's oath of fealty to Emperor Henry VI.
+In 1228 Frederick arrived first at Cyprus, where he antagonised the nobles, and then at the Kingdom of Jerusalem, where he stayed until 1229, leaving in humiliating circumstances after having produced an anti-imperial reaction in the people.
+In 1231 he sent Richard Filangieri as his marshal.
 His attempt to assert his authority was opposed by John of Ibelin, the Old Lord of Beirut, who had been regent until Frederick's arrival.
 On John's death in 1236 the war was taken up by his son Balian.
 In 1239 Philip of Montfort assumed the leadership of the opposition.

 Though the ecclesiastical hierarchy and the Knights Templar supported the nobility, the Teutonic Knights and Knights Hospitaller supported Filangieri.
 In general his rights as regent were recognised but his practical power was denied on the basis of the Assizes and the High Court.
 His headquarters were in Tyre and he had the allegiance of Bohemond V, who was the prince of Antioch and count of Tripoli.
-He also held the Holy City of Jerusalem itself, which had been negotiated away from the Saracens by Frederick.
+He also held the holy city of Jerusalem, which had been negotiated away from the Saracens by Frederick.
 So long as the Ibelins controlled the opposition, Filangieri could count on the support of their enemies as well.
 The Italian cities were also divided between the two factions: Pisa supported Filangieri and Genoa the Ibelins.
 The Ibelins controlled Beirut, Arsuf, and Caesarea as well as the old capital of Acre.
-In 1231 the citizens of Acre formed a commune with their headquarters at the church of Saint Andrew's in order to unify their opposition to Filangieri.
+In 1231 the citizens of Acre formed a commune with their headquarters at the church of Saint Andrew's to unify their opposition to Filangieri.
 In 1232 John of Ibelin was elected its mayor.